pank3004/Portfolio-Platform/README.md

   curl -X POST http://localhost:5000/api/auth/create-admin -H "Content-Type: application/json" -d "{\"email\":\"admin@portfolio.com\",\"password\":\"admin123\",\"name\":\"Administrator\"}"
   ```

+### Not receiving OTP emails
+- **Check spam folder**: OTP emails might be in spam
+- **Verify email configuration in `.env`**:
+  - `EMAIL_USER` must be your Gmail address
+  - `EMAIL_PASSWORD` must be App Password (16 characters), not regular password
+- **Gmail App Password**: Make sure you generated an App Password correctly
+- **2-Step Verification**: Must be enabled on your Google Account
+- **Check backend console**: Look for email sending errors
+- **Test email credentials**: Send a test email manually
+- **Alternative**: Use a different Gmail account if current one has issues

+### OTP expired or invalid
+- OTP expires in **5 minutes** - enter it quickly
+- Each OTP can only be used **once**
+- Click "Resend Code" to get a new OTP
+- Don't refresh the page after getting OTP
+- Check your system time is correct

+### Rate limit errors
+- **"Too many requests"**: Wait for the specified time (15 min or 1 hour)
+- Rate limits are per IP address
+- Don't spam login/OTP buttons
+- This is a security feature to prevent brute force attacks

 ### File uploads not working
 - Check `backend/uploads` folder exists
 - Verify file size is under 10MB